RamsesSosa04/TopInterview/README.md

-In this repository I use technologies like python and jupyter
+In this repository I use technologies like python and jupyter notebook